JensDll/vue3-form-validation/README.md

 **🚨 NOTICE: This project has been moved and will be further maintained at https://github.com/JensDll/validierung**

-With mostly the same API, the new version will support Vue 2 and 3 (integration using [vue-demi](https://github.com/vueuse/vue-demi)).
+With mostly the same API, the new version will support Vue 2 and 3.
 Below are the few breaking changes:
 - The interface `CustomValidationBehaviorFunctions` was renamed to `ValidationBehaviorFunctions`.
 - The `$rawErrors` property was removed from transformed fields.